Dean's Office contact: Ivy Mason

 Qualifications for appointment.
 The emeritus title may be given to a retired faculty member, including research and clinical faculty, whose scholarly, teaching, or service record has been meritorious.
 The normal criteria are at least ten years of prior service as a member of the faculty and achievement of the rank of Professor or Associate Professor.
 Under certain circumstances the emeritus status may be granted for other titles or levels.

 New appointment procedures and documentation.
 An emeritus appointment is recommended by departmental action and requires approval by the Dean and the President.
-See New appointment documentation.
+See New temporary (Job Management) positions.

 Length of term and reappointment.
-An emeritus appointment is a permanent one, with no ending date designated.
+An emeritus appointment is an indefinite one, with no ending date designated.
 No reappointments are necessary.